Winners' Chapel Shiloh 2019 Breaking Limits Time, Programme Schedule

-The Shiloh 2019 with Breaking Limit as its theme will start on Tuesday, December 3rd and end on Sunday, 8th with a live broadcast from Canaanland, Ota.
+The Shiloh 2019 with Breaking Limit as its theme begins on Tuesday, December 3rd, and ends on Sunday, 8th, with a live broadcast from Canaanland, Ota.

 Concise News had reported that Bishop David Oyedepo and other ministers would be live at the Shiloh 2019 Breaking Limits of the Winners’ Chapel.